bgrabber/lits/practice2/acceptance.md

 ###Solr Querying###

   The last thing you should do, is to provide a screenshot of Solr query page with some results that you've indexed with Solr.
   To do that, go to Solr Service Web UI,select the collection and then go to Query tab.
 Hit the *Execute Query* button to execute basic query that should return all results from Solr.
-The result of a query must not be empty.
+The result of a query **must not be empty**.

 ![alt text](images/solr-collection-acceptance.png "Solr collection selection")

 ![alt text](images/solr-query-acceptance.png "Solr query execution")